paularmstrong/build-tracker/docs/docs/packages/cli.md

 };
 ```

-The data response consists of a lot of useful data.
+The data response consists of a lot of useful information.
 Depending on how you want to report information, you may only need part of it.

 ```ts
 interface APIResponse {